Paragraphe

 Did you know?

-An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas, with a falling speed of less than 0.25m/s.
-In the air, in normal conditions, that corresponds to particles with dimensions of less than 100µm.
+An "aerosol" is any suspension of solid or liquid particles in a gaseous medium, with a negligible fall velocity of less than 0.25 m/s.
+In air, under normal conditions, this corresponds to particles smaller than 100 µm.

 Gas filters

-Gas filters provide protection against vapours, chemical substances and toxic gases.
-They usually consist of a bed of activated carbon.
-They are described according to 2 criteria: filter type and class.
+Gas filters protect against toxic vapors, chemicals and gases.
+They are generally made of activated carbon.
+They are designated according to 2 criteria: filter type and class.

-A specific filter for a given gas or family of gases or vapours is indicated through marking consisting of a letter and a strip of a certain colour.
-If the filter is designed to protect against several families of gas simultaneously, we call it a combined filter: it is designated by the juxtaposition of a letter and the corresponding colour strips (page 108 of the catalogue).
+A filter specific to a gas or family of gases or vapors is designated by a marking consisting of a letter accompanied by a specific color band.
+If the filter is designed to protect against several families of gases at the same time, it is referred to as a mixed filter: it is designated by a juxtaposition of letter markings and the corresponding color bands (page 108 of the catalog).

 For example: